 The European nations, Russia, and Japan (to name the most recent examples history has to offer) have amply demonstrated the fact that when the burden of the economy suddenly shifts to a generation that is much smaller than the one before it, a nation’s resources begin to be used up at a rate that exceeds creation of new wealth.
 A nation can only be as healthy as its inventors, builders, thinkers, and fighters, after all.

 I admit freely that the hole in my individual argument for allowing fertility to proceed naturally is that some people are indeed just fine, thank you, with no kids to take care of things for them.
 They cruise through to the very end of their lives with both enough money and enough health to set things up to their own liking, and no offspring need ever cramp their style.
-For many, that happy ending is a pipe dream, but there are things they can do to make the future a little less uncertain.
+For many, that happy ending is a pipe dream, but it works out often enough that it still seems plausible to try.

 However, even if it turns out well for some individuals, in the aggregate, it never turns out well.
 No amount of saving and planning will save any but the very lucky once the economy that their savings and investments rely on teeters over the edge of the generational cliff.
 As nations depopulate—whether voluntarily or not–poverty and discord follow.